Hurricane Season is Here. Be Prepared.

 Make that plan

 Having a plan in place before a hurricane threatens is important.
-Here are a few things you need to do before a storm is headed your way.
+Here are things to consider when making a plan for your family.
+Have your plan ready before a storm is headed your way.

-Decide if you are likely to shelter in place or if you are close enough to the coast that it is wise for you to evacuate.
+Decide if you are likely to shelter in place or if you feel safer evacuating.

 Research your evacuation route

 If you intend to evacuate ahead of a hurricane, do you know the best way to get out of your area?
-Use the links below to get evacuation route information for your county and state.
+Use the links above to get evacuation route information for your county.

 Sheltering in place